Ethan-Good/startup/notes.md

 what value of the property applied to the selector
 ### animation
 name it, give it a duration, then define key frames using from->to and it will go from the begining to the end in the defined duration. you can define things during the from to by using percent like at 95% do this
+### media queries
+changing images and things depending on the size of the browser. use @media
+### float
+staying in a certain place with text
+#### padding
+amount of room in border i think
+#### margin
+spacing between the floating thing and text
+### grid
+### flex
+allows elements to be flexible when the window sizes is changed.
+This is done on the children of the element.
+100vh means it takes up 100% of the viewfinder. a 0 after flex means that element wont flex and will remain the same size.
+1 means it will flex and will take up 1 of the total pieces.
+For example if you had 1 and 3 then 1 would take up 1 fourth and 3 would take up 3 fourths. flex direction can be row or column. section:nth-child(1) would refer to the first section from top to bottom in the given parent.
+### frameworks
+things people have alreay made that you can use and put into ur css code